Operation and structure of analog combination meter

 Figure 8: Pulse motor drive circuit

-Figure 9: Pulse motor integrated rangefinder
+Figure 9: Pulse motor type total rangefinder